Europe in Spring: Where to Go in March, April, and May

 WHY GO IN SPRING?
 A full slate of arts and culture events

-The weather is unreliable.
-After all, this is Scotland.
-No sooner will you note how well Glasgow’s green spaces complement the red-sandstone Victorian architecture than a dark mist will move in and turn everything gray.
 Fortunately, the city stashes its impressive cultural offerings indoors, and in spring, art museums, orchestras, ballet companies, and theater troupes are in full swing.
 And those are just the permanent institutions.
-Starting in late February, Glasgow gets a jump on festival season (the focus of which will turn decidedly toward Edinburgh’s annual performing arts extravaganza come summer) with the Glasgow Film Festival (through early March), followed by the Aye Write! book festival and the Glasgow International Comedy Festival (both held mid- to late March).
-Every other April, contemporary artists show off their work at the three-week Glasgow International—think Art Basel with a brogue.
+Starting in late February, Glasgow gets a jump on festival season (the focus of which will turn decidedly toward Edinburgh’s annual performing arts extravaganza come summer) with the Glasgow Film Festival (through early March), followed by the Glasgow International Comedy Festival (mid- to late March).
+Every other year, contemporary artists then show off their work at the 3-week Glasgow International—think Art Basel with a brogue.

 Pictured: Since the early 1980s, Glaswegians have maintained a tradition of placing a traffic cone atop the 1844 equestrian statue of the Duke of Wellington in front of the Gallery of Modern Art.